reselbob/innosoft/14-service-mesh-istio/README.md

 prometheus-5977597c75-9zwcm               1/1     Running     0          2m40s
 ```

+# Setting Up An Istio Enabled Set of Services

 ## Set Istio to bind to all pods in the namespace, `default`

 **Step 8:** To configure Istio to inject a sidecar when created in the `default` namespace,